zuazo/postfix-dovecot-cookbook/README.md

 Description
 ===========

-Installs and configures a mail server using Postfix, Dovecot, PostfixAdmin and SpamAssassin.
+Installs and configures a mail server using [Postfix](http://www.postfix.org/), [Dovecot](http://www.dovecot.org/), [PostfixAdmin](http://postfixadmin.sourceforge.net/) and [SpamAssassin](http://spamassassin.apache.org/).

 Requirements
 ============

 ## Platform:

-The following platforms has been tested:
+This cookbook has been tested on the following platforms:

 * Centos >= 6.0
 * Debian >= 7.0